When someone dies

 - plan a personalised ceremony or service to help you begin the healing process - getting through grief is never easy but having a meaningful funeral or tribute will help.

 - consult the will of the deceased for any unique funeral arrangements to be made

 - inform relevant people as quickly as possible

 - consider the location, type of service, casket or urn, flowers, music, cars, eulogy and pallbearers

-- provide relevant information (surviving family members, location of services etc.) for the newspaper notices.
+- provide relevant information (eg surviving family members, the location of services etc) for the newspaper notices.

-More information and answers to frequently asked questions is available from the Australian Funeral Director's Association.
+More information and answers to frequently asked questions are available from the Australian Funeral Director's Association.